antixenoinitiative/axiwiki/dealing-with-swarm.md

 > Visit the [Thargon Swarms](/en/thargon-swarms) page to learn about it's functions and mechanics in detail.
 {.is-info}

-There are several ways to deal with the Swarm.
-Some are aimed at destroying the Swarm, but not all.
+There are several of ways to destroy the swarm during an Interceptor fight.
+Many commanders choose to fly without flak at some point, but it is advisable to start out using flak and then making the decision on what style or techniques you want to transition to later on.

 A swarm can be kept in the Standard state for the entire duration of the fight.
 This means that agile ships such as the chieftain (particularly shieldless versions) can avoid using flak altogether.
 The low accuracy of the swarm’s caustic projectiles against shieldless targets combined with the lack of Thargon Missiles eliminates the threat that the swarm presents.

 If the swarm at any point enters an Agitated state, one can bait the missiles before boosting through the swarm, reverting it back to the Standard state.

 # Techniques & Counters